HumanSignal/label-studio/docs/source/guide/manageusers.md

 meta_description: Label Studio Documentation for managing access, creating workspaces and organizations, and setting up permissions for your data labeling, machine learning, and data science projects.
 ---

 Manage access to projects, organizations, and workspaces in Label Studio to restrict who can view data, annotations, and predictions in your data labeling projects.

 Role-based access control, organizations, and workspaces are available only in Label Studio Enterprise Edition.
 CONTACT US TO LEARN MORE AND STUFF.
-For information about user roles in the open source Label Studio Community Edition, see [Create user accounts for Label Studio](signup.html).
+For information about users in the open source Label Studio Community Edition, see [Set up user accounts for Label Studio](signup.html).

-## Set up role-based access control (RBAC) with Label Studio
 ## Roles in Label Studio Enterprise

 what are the roles, how to control/configure,